 There are no such worries on Macs with M1 Pro and M1 Max chips.
 The 14-inch and 16-inch MacBook Pros, for example, offer three Thunderbolt ports compared to the two found on the M1 MacBook Pro.
 And according to both Mark Gurman and Jon Prosser, the Mac Mini will also get a more generous port selection.

 While Gurman has been coy about the exact port arrangement, Prosser has laid his cards on the table: Four Thunderbolt/USB-C ports, two USB-A slots, one Ethernet port, and one HDMI port is his prediction, and that matches the offering on the current Intel-based model.
 There could also be a MagSafe-style power adapter like the one on the 24-inch iMac, Prosser believes.

 Luckily, the latest Apple chips have remedied this situation.
 The M1 Pro allows up to two 6K displays to be attached to the 2021 MacBook Pro, while the M1 Max can support up to four monitors (three 6K and one 4K).
+With the Mac Studio, meanwhile, you can attach up to five external displays (four 6K and one 4K).
 The Mac Mini doesn’t come with its own display, so external monitor support is crucial — and the more you can connect, the better.

 - Best laptop deals: Get a portable workhorse from $119 today

 - The best business laptops